 - A cumulative undergraduate GPA of at least 3.0 based on at least 45 earned hours.

 - A declared Spanish major.
-If you have received your B.A. degree you will not be ineligible to apply for this program and retroactively claim credits toward the M.A. degree.
+If you have received your B.A. degree you will be ineligible to apply for this program and retroactively claim credits toward the M.A. degree.

-- Early in the your junior year, contact the director of Spanish graduate studies to discuss this option and review the requirements, timelines and application procedures.
+- Early in your junior year, contact the director of Spanish graduate studies to discuss this option and review the requirements, timelines and application procedures.

 - Apply for admission to the Spanish master's program and complete the necessary application materials.